softwaresaved/distance-consultancy/developer/BuildDocumentsImages.md

 * Copy Visual Basic macro file for use in Visual Basic components:
   - This contains a list of constants giving shortcuts to the help pages and is used to provide context-sensitive help.
   - Copy %BASE%Extras\External Documentation\Documents\HTMLHelp\distance.bas to %BASE%\Utilities\Help\
+* Note that compiled HTML help is not usable from the Help menu within development versions, but it is usable in release versions.

 Build HTML Help from command prompt
 -----------------------------------